sarahjameson/CI-PP5-Peachy_Fitness/README.md

 ### Automated Testing
 #### Code Validation
-HTML pages - PASSES
+- HTML pages - PASSES
+    - There were only some warnings about using type attributes.
+I decided to leave them in.
+- CSS pages - PASSES
+- JavaScript files - PASSES
+    - There was a warning - 'template literal syntax' is only available in ES6 (use 'esversion: 6') - that came up.
+However, I found from Slack that you must configure the validator and turn on ES6.
+Unfortunately, JSHint does not accept it as default.
+- Python Files - The files in the following apps were put into a PEP8 validator.
+There were a lot of spacing issues.
+These have all been rectified now and everything is passing.
+    - Checkout - PASSES
+    - Contact - PASSES
+    - Home - PASSES
-Create post - PASSES
+    - Peachy Fitness - PASSES
-User profile - PASSES
+    - Products - PASSES
-Post detail - PASSES
+    - Profiles - PASSES
-Edit post - PASSES
+    - Shopping bag - PASSES

 ### Compatibility Testing
 - The site looks the same on different browsers.